ana-markovic/lid-msr/README.md

 Institution: University of York
 Thesis Document: `add_link_when_published`

-The work investigates job scheduling strategies for mining software repositories (MSR) at scale, with a focus on locality-intensive workflows, decentralised scheduling, and adaptive estimation.
+The work investigates job scheduling strategies for mining software repositories (MSR) at scale, with a focus on locality-intensive workflows and decentralised scheduling in environments where workers may possess varying physical characteristics.

 ---